 If not, get the team to create one by thinking like a customer.
 What would your customers want to experience from the moment they walk in or phone you until they leave or hang up?
 Remember the goal is to create an experience and provide a positive feeling.
 What do your staff need to do to create this?

 If you already have a service standard, when was it last reviewed?
 Is it still relevant?
 Does it create an amazing experience?
 Do the staff know where it is, or is it tucked away in a manual somewhere?

 Once you have set the standard or updated it with your staff, are they putting the steps in place?
 The only way to find out is by observing them in action with customers.

 2. Set up or grow your loyalty program

 If you haven’t started a loyalty program, you need to as soon as possible.
 These customers always spend more than non-loyalty card customers.
 Get as many customers as you can into your program.
-The infographic below tells you how customer become loyal to brands.

 How well are staff members explaining the loyalty program?
 How many customers are they signing up?
 Here are two tips to improve this process:

 - Firstly, make it a routine for staff to ask every customer if they are a member of your loyalty program.
 If they are, scan their card.